 - Difficulty achieving their full potential in education due to the impact of the caring role, including being late for school, missing days, failure to complete homework and lack of concentration

 - Difficult to balance work with caring responsibilities because of lack of flexible work

-If you would like to learn more about young carers, contact Carers NSW on (02) 9280 4744 and order a copy of the Carers NSW Young Carer Policy Kit.
-Click here for more information.
+If you would like to learn more about young carers, contact Carers NSW on (02) 9280 4744 or visit the ‘Research‘ web page on our website and download the Carers NSW Young Carer Policy Statement.
 If you would like to refer a young carer, please click here.